bartkessels/bartkessels.github.io/_posts/c-sharp/configuration/2024-04-13-set-up-configuration.md

 * File configuration
 * Memory configuration

-In the upcoming blog posts we'll dive deeper into the specifics of the C# configuration capabilities.
+In the upcoming blog posts, we'll dive deeper into the specifics of the C# configuration capabilities.

+## Project setup

+In the following posts, we'll be using the following project setup for our test application.

+@TODO: Describe the set up of the .NET project
+@TODO: Describe the prerequisites (.NET 8, Azure subscription)